Data-driven discovery of intrinsic dynamics: Learning an atlas and dynamics on a manifold

 \subsection{Time complexity}

 The time complexity to map a state forward one time step or to transition from one set of local coordinates to another is the time complexity of a forward pass of the associated neural network(s).
-This depends on the architectures of the neural networks, but a forward pass of a neural network is typically fast and would be necessary for a traditional one-chart model as well.
+This depends on the architectures of the neural networks, but a forward pass of a neural network is typically fast and would be necessary for a traditional single-chart model as well.
 The major expense comes from searching for a nearest neighbour.
 Using a $k$-d tree, the time complexity of a nearest neighbour search is $O(\log_2(N))$ for a constant dimension of the search space \cite{friedman1977algorithm}.
 However, the performance degrades rapidly with the dimension of the search space due to the curse of dimensionality, approaching the $O(dN)$ time complexity of brute search in a $d$-dimensional space once $d \gtrsim 10$ \cite{weber1998quantitative}.
 Fortunately, we only perform a single nearest neighbour search in the high-dimensional ambient space (when assigning the initial condition to a chart), and all subsequent nearest neighbour searches are performed in the local coordinates of the charts.
+Moreover, if using $k$-means to construct the coordinate domains, we need only search over the cluster centroids when assigning the initial condition to a chart, drastically reducing the cost.
+More efficient data structures, such as the ball tree, can be used if the dimensionality is still high \cite{omohundro1989five, liu2006new}.